More About Smart recovery

 - We rebuild and maintain meaningful relationships and find purpose living our lives.

 Altruism is the belief or practice of selfless concern for the well-being of others.
 It has been proven to have a great impact for success in addiction recovery.
 With compassion and empathy, we provide a non-judgmental safe meeting space where people learn new ways of coping with life's daily challenges.
-As a volunteer we can be more engaged in recovery and give back to others who benefit from our lived experience.
+When we attend a meeting we all volunteer our time to be helpful to one another.
+We can stay on point in recovery and give back to others who benefit from our experience.

-• Our program uses evidence-based tools and techniques drawn from rational emotive and cognitive behavioural therapy, positive reinforcement and motivational interviewing techniques as well as mindfulness activities.
+• Learn evidence-based tools and techniques drawn from rational emotive and cognitive behavioural therapy, positive reinforcement and motivational interviewing techniques as well as mindfulness and self compassion activities.

 • We update our training as the evidence changes.